mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | file_name: str
      | Output file name.

-   * | simulation_method: BNGSimulationMethod = BNGSimulationMethod.NONE
+   * | simulation_method: BNGSimulationMethod = BNGSimulationMethod.ODE
-     | When set, the exported file also contains action to run
+     | Selection of the BioNetGen simulation method.
-     | BioNetGen with the selected simulation method.
+     | Selects BioNetGen action to run with the selected simulation method.
+     | For BNGSimulationMethod.NF the export is limited to a single volume and
+     | a single surface and the enerated rates use volume and surface area so that
+     | simulation with NFSim produces corect results.

   | Exports all defined species, reaction rules and applicable observables
   | as a BNGL file that can be then loaded by MCell4 or BioNetGen.
-  | Note\: Limited currrently to exactly one volume compartment and volume reactions.
+  | The resulting file should be validated that it produces expected results.
+  | Many MCell features cannot be exported into BNGL and when such a feature is
+  | encountered the export fails with a RuntimeError exception.
+  | However, the export code tries to export as much as possible and one can catch
+  | the RuntimeError exception and use the possibly incomplete BNGL file anyway.

 * | **save_checkpoint**